chikamichi/my-ansible-galaxy/README.md

 ### Synopsys

-These are some [ansible](http://www.ansible.com) roles I use on my projects.
+These are some [ansible](http://www.ansible.com) roles I wrote for my projects.

+I use them to spawn new *Debian* servers.

 Although they are not relevant as [ansible-galaxy](https://galaxy.ansible.com/) roles (too specific), they may prove useful to some people.